Noche UFC: Alexa Grasso vs. Valentina Shevchenko 2 - Fight card, start time, live streams

 Grasso totally surprised the world when she submitted Shevchenko with a rear-naked choke at UFC 285 back in March.
 It was an opportunistic back take to counter a spinning attack that put Alexa into position to sink the choke.
 Was it a fluke?
 That take seems awfully disrespectful.
 It was a high Figh-q moment for Grasso, and the RNC is probably her strongest sub.
 Valentina was crushing the competition as champion, and definitely has the tools to get her belt back, but she hasn’t been he dominant self as of late.

 BANGER ALERT!!!
-The co-main event for UFC Fight Night: Grasso vs. Shevchenko 2 promises to please the MMA gods when always-entertaining Kevin Holland tussles with fellow knockout artist (and rising prospect) Jack Della Maddalena.
+The co-main event for Noche UFC: Grasso vs. Shevchenko 2 promises to please the MMA gods when always-entertaining Kevin Holland tussles with fellow knockout artist (and rising prospect) Jack Della Maddalena.
 Holland has been competing against some elite competition as of late, and is fresh off of an exceptional D’arce choke on Michael Chiesa back in July.
 It’ll be interesting to see how Kevin approaches someone with the striking polish of a JDM.

 JDM struggled in his last outing against UFC newcomer Bassil Hafez, but to be fair, Jack had that weird situation where he lost his opponent during fight-week.
 That forced him to have to cut weight twice in two weeks in order to get on the following week’s fight card.
 Holland is someone who always shows up, so JDM can be confident that he will only have to do one weight cut before getting to fight.